gooddata/gooddata-ui-sdk/tools/applink/README.md

 > Note: The hotkeys work even if you are browsing build output.

+### autoBuild

+The autoBuild mode is a special mode of the devConsole suitable for automation of incremental SDK library builds.
+In this mode the dev console will not work towards updating some target application with latest build artifacts.

+Instead, it looks at all libs and tools, monitors changes and automatically triggers incremental builds in the affected packages.
+The build artifacts will be created in the respective packages output directories, but will not be propagated anywhere.

+This mode is useful especially in conjuction with the [examples/playground] project.
+You can start the playground in dev mode, start the applink dev console in autoBuild mode and every time you make a change to SDK package applink will trigger the build, this will populate the build outputs and the playground's watcher will pick it up, rebuild and reload the browser.

 ## Current limitations

 1. Styles are not yet handled